Moot Court Competitions

 the Kline School of Law Community Service Initiative

 Clothing Drive | September 16-30

 Cleaning out your closet or apartment?
 Have gently used coats, warm clothing, winter gear, or other items you'd like to donate?
 The Kline School of Law Community Service Initiative is running a clothing drive and we need your help!
 Please consider giving to newly arrived refugees, many of whom have never experienced a cold winter.
 Help welcome refugees from around the world to Philadelphia.
 Anything you would like to give would be greatly appreciated.
 There will be boxes marked for clothing drop-off in the 2nd, 3rd and 4th floor landings.
 Please contact Alexis Duecker with questions, at firstname.lastname@example.org.
 Thank you!

 the Kline School of Law Republicans

 Not Your Typical Republican Panel | September 30 | 5:00-6:00 p.m. | Room 140, Reception to follow in the 3rd Floor Gallery

-The Drexel Law Republicans are inviting four well respected local republicans with their own unique spin on how their personal beliefs are going to shape the party's future.
+The Kline School of Law Republicans are inviting four well respected local republicans with their own unique spin on how their personal beliefs are going to shape the party's future.
 Join us on Monday September 30th at 5PM in Room 140 for the Panel discussion followed by an informal reception at 6PM in the 3rd floor lounge.

 Earle Mack Intramural Volleyball Team